All About Ms. Huffman

 I have lived in Richlands for the majority of my life.
 I lived in Wilmington, NC for eight years.

 I love to travel.
+This summer, I had the opportunity to travel to Spain, Portugal, and Morocco.
 Some of my favorite places I have traveled to are: Paris; Japan (I have been twice); New York City; Texas (Austin and San Antonio); Washington D.C.; and Charleston, SC.
 I also like to go to the North Carolina mountains and to the beach.

 In June of 2010, I had the opportunity to spend two weeks in Japan as a part of my graduate school program.
 While there, I was able to visit schools and see how their education system compares to ours.
 It was an amazing experience and I enjoy sharing what I learned with my students.